33 No‑Microwave Work Lunches That Won’t Make You Feel Like You’ve Given Up

 30) Chicken Caesar Wrap

-There is a reason that this is a classic, but if you’re not careful the wrap could get soggy.
-Keep the dressing separate, and if you want to add crunch, put the croutons in a small bag and add them at the last minute.
-Parmesan and lemon make it taste bold even without heat.
-If you enjoy anchovies, just a small amount is enough.
+Keep the dressing separate and for that extra crunch, put the croutons in a small bag and add them at the very last minute.
+The Parmesan and lemon without heat make it bold tasting.
+If you enjoy anchovies, just a bit makes a huge difference.

 31) Sardine Toast Kit